Radiicall/steam-presence/README.md

 ![ExampleImage](readmeimages/steamDB.png)

-## Cover Art (SteamGridDB)
+## Cover Art
 And then we have the `COVER_ART` section.

+Having any cover art at all is optional.
+You can completely ignore this section without any errors.

+**NOTE** If both SteamGridDB and Custom are used it will choose the Custom icon over SteamGridDB

+### SteamGridDB
 This will use an icon from steamGridDB as the cover art for the discord presence.

-**NOTE** This is optional and the script functions perfectly without it, you'll just be missing the cover art.
-To disable this just remove the `STEAM_GRID_API_KEY=` line.

 You can get your API key [here](https://www.steamgriddb.com/profile/preferences/api)

-## Cover Art (Custom)
+### Custom
 Create a file named icons.txt in the same folder as the executable

 Add your game name to it and a URL to the image you want to use